vita-linux/linux-vita/README.md

 This will:
 1. Download the Arch Linux kernel source
 2. Apply the BORE scheduler patch
-3. Build the kernel with your custom configuration
+3. Build the kernel with the custom configuration
 4. Create installable packages

 ## Installation